European grid

 The European grid is a proposed, multipurpose Pan-European mapping standard.
 It is based on the ETRS89 coordinate reference system and the Lambert Azimuthal Equal-Area projection, with the centre of the projection at the point 52° N, 10° E and false easting: x0 = 4321000 m, false northing: y0 = 3210000 m (CRS identifier in Inspire: ETRS89-LAEA).

 The grid is designated as Grid_ETRS89-LAEA5210.
 For identification of an individual resolution level, the name is extended by identification of cell size in metres (example: _100K).

 The origin of Grid_ETRS89-LAEA5210 coincides with the false origin of the ETRS89-LAEA coordinate reference system (x=0, y=0).
 Grid points of grids based on ETRS89-LAEA must coincide with grid points at Grid_ETRS89-LAEA5210.

-The grid is defined as hierarchical one in metric coordinates in power of 10.
+The grid is defined as hierarchical in metric coordinates in power of 10.

 The resolution of the grid is 1m, 10m, 100m, 1000m, 10,000m, 100,000m.

 The grid orientation is south-north, west-east.

 The reference point of the grid cell for grids based on ETRS89-LAEA is the lower left corner of the grid cell.